-FIN 4.14 Failure to Encumber a Purchase
+FIN 4.16 Failure to Encumber a Purchase

 Under NMSA §6-5-3, the appropriate fund shall be shown by the division to be encumbered to the extent of the proposed expenditure.
 State agencies must use the following procedures to process After-the-Fact Purchase Orders or Direct Payment Vouchers while acknowledging the agency has a violation of MAPs.
-All requests must be numbered with the two-digit fiscal year and the incident number.
-If a procurement violation has occurred, DFA cannot approve a direct pay or after-the-fact until all procurement violation requirements have been met.
+If a procurement violation has occurred, DFA cannot approve direct pay or after-the-fact until all procurement violation requirements have been met.

 - 1. Direct Pay no additional activity to occur, procurement is completed.
 Request for Direct Payment (no purchase order to be created).
 If the vouchered invoice represents 100% of the activity, it is not necessary to create a purchase order as there is no expected future activity.
-Prepare a request for direct voucher payment.
-Request should be numbered as indicated above. - 2.
+Prepare a request for direct voucher payment. - 2.
 After-The-Fact work being performed, goods received, or additional work or materials to be provided by supplier.
 Create a Purchase Order for the total scope of work, funds should be encumbered for the full scope of the work activity or goods.
 Request After-the-Fact approval of the PO.
 Indicate why a PO was not prepared and executed prior to work being performed or goods received and number the request as indicated above. - 3.
 The state agency CFO must submit to the FCD Director the Request for Direct Payment or Purchase Order and attach an After-the-Fact or Direct Payment Justification memorandum addressing why the PO was not prepared and executed prior to work being performed or goods received.
-Acknowledge that a MAPs violation has occurred and address: - a.
-Monetary value of the procurement, - b.
+The CFO must acknowledge that a MAPs violation has occurred and address: - a.
+The monetary value of the procurement, - b.
 How, - c.
 When, - d.
 Why, and - e.
 What steps the state agency has taken to prevent violations in the future. - 4.
 Payment is not to be made pending approval from FCD.
-Request should be numbered as indicated above.

-5. Review the justification memorandum and either award or deny approval of the purchase.
+5. Review the justification memorandum and either approve or deny approval of the purchase.

-FIN 4.15 Supplier Record
+FIN 4.17 Supplier Record